ALBATROS-Experiment/albatros_analysis/README.md

   human-readable timestamps.
 The globbing is fragile and sometimes needs coaxing in order to work.

+## Tests

+Before running tests, make sure to build dynamically linked c library used in testing.

+To run tests execute `pytest -rP correaltions/tests` from the project root directory.

 ## Build the docs

-To Build the docs, first make sure that you have pdoc3 installed (not pdoc) with `pip uninstall pdoc && pip install pdoc`.
 Then, enter `pdoc --html ./` from the project's root directory.
+To overwrite current documentation already in /html, append the `--force` flag.
+Pdoc3 should already be installed if you are using a virtual environment (which is advisable), but in case you need to troubleshoort: first make sure that you have pdoc3 installed (not pdoc, which is no longer maintained) with `pip uninstall pdoc && pip install pdoc`.